 The Dimensional Wealth Models are provided for informational, illustrative and educational purposes only.
 The Dimensional Wealth Models are intended only for use by a third party financial adviser, wealth manager, private bank, or other duly regulated financial intermediary (each a "Professional Adviser").
 The Dimensional Wealth Models are intended for use only by such Professional Adviser as a resource in the development of advice or other investment services from such Professional Adviser to its own clients.
-The Dimensional Wealth Models shall not be the sole or primary basis for such Professional Adviser's recommendation and/ or decision.
-Professional Advisers are responsible for making their own independent judgment as to how to use the Dimensional Wealth Models and/or whether to recommend or otherwise implement any trades or strategies for their clients.
+The Dimensional Wealth Models shall not be the sole or primary basis for such Professional Advisers are responsible for making their own independent judgment as to how to use the Dimensional Wealth Models and/or whether to recommend or otherwise implement any trades or strategies for their clients.